About The Arkansas Hunger Relief Alliance

 Our Programs Make A Difference

 Fighting hunger is a multi-dimensional challenge.
-The Alliance seeks to make nutritious food available to low-income children and families where they live, where they work, where they play and where they learn.
+The Alliance seeks to make nutritious food available to low-income children, seniors and families where they live, where they work, where they play and where they learn.

 Through our purchasing, donations and logistics programs the Alliance is able to secure food from state and national food suppliers for distribution to member food banks.